sphinx-doc/sphinx/Doc-26/library/formatter.rst

    Set the spacing style for the writer.

-.. method:: formatter.assert_line_data([flag\ ``= 1``])
+.. method:: formatter.assert_line_data([flag=1])

-   Inform the formatter that data has been added to the current paragraph out-of- band.
+   Inform the formatter that data has been added to the current paragraph out-of-band.
 This should be used when the writer has been manipulated directly.
 The optional *flag* argument can be set to false if the writer manipulations produced a hard line break at the end of the output.

 .. _formatter-impls: